QubesOS/qubes-doc/UserDoc/TorVM.md

         sudo yum install qubes-tor

-5. Configure an AppVM to use TorVM as its netvm (example a vm named anon-web)
+5. Configure an AppVM to use TorVM as its NetVM (for example a vm named anon-web)

-        qvm-prefs -s anon-web netvm torvm
+        qvm-prefs -s anon-web sys-net torvm
-	... repeat for other appvms ...
+        ... repeat for any other AppVMs you want torified...

-6. Shutdown templateVM.
+6. Shutdown the TemplateVM.
-7. Set prefs of torvm to use your default netvm or firewallvm as its NetVM
+7. Set the prefs of your TorVM to use the default sys-net or sys-firewall as its NetVM

+        qvm-prefs -s torvm netvm sys-net

-8. Start the TorVM and any AppVM you have configured
+8. Start the TorVM and any AppVM you have configured to be route through the TorVM
-9. Execute in TorVM (will be not necessary in R2 Beta3):

-        sudo mkdir /rw/usrlocal/etc/qubes-tor
-        sudo touch /rw/usrlocal/etc/qubes-tor/torrc
-        sudo service qubes-tor restart

-10. From the AppVM, verify torified connectivity
+9. From the AppVMs, verify torified connectivity

         curl https://check.torproject.org